temporalio/documentation/docs-src/cloud/how-to-monitor-export-progress.md

 1. **Export Job Execution**:
    - **Schedule**: The Export job is scheduled to run on an hourly basis, starting at 10 minutes past each hour.
-   - **Duration**: The time taken for the export process can vary based on the amount of data, so it may not be instantaneous.
+   - **Duration**: The time taken for the export process can vary, so it might not be instantaneous.

 2. **Checking the S3 Bucket**:
    - **Files Arrival**: Post the initial hour of setting up, inspect your S3 bucket.